ktvoelker/argon/index.markdown

 * Run `cabal install`.
 Note that the directory to which `cabal` installs Argon may not be on your execution path.

+If you don't have [GHC](http://www.haskell.org/ghc/), the Haskell compiler, you may need to install [the GMP library](http://gmplib.org/).
+You almost certainly have all [the other dependencies](deps.html) already.

 # Configuration #

 You need a [configuration file](config.html) to run Argon.
 An example